 More than 1.4 million Ohioans in nearly 700,000 households rely on federal food assistance.
 The Supplemental Nutrition Assistance Program (SNAP) is the nation’s most effective anti-hunger program.
 But the House Farm Bill currently pending before Congress (H.R.
 2) would cut food aid by more than $17 billion over 10 years and change SNAP in ways that would threaten the economic and physical security of women and families.
 The House failed to pass the bill when it was up for a vote on May 18, with all Democratic members and 30 Republican members voting against the harmful legislation.
 The bill was defeated with the help of ‘NO’ votes from conservative Republican members who voted against it in order to force a hardline vote on an Immigration Bill.
 Now, it will be up for another vote on June 22, and it’s clear that this harmful, partisan plan must be defeated.

-The House Farm Bill would make cuts to SNAP, which would cause many to lose access to program – taking food away from struggling families – and make it even more difficult to find work.
-The bill would impose so-called “work requirements” despite SNAP already requiring participants to register for work and accept a position if offered, with certain exemptions.
+H.R.
+2 would impose harsher, unforgiving, and burdensome requirements to SNAP, which would cause many to lose access to program – taking food away from working families and making it more difficult to find work.
+SNAP already requires participants to register for work and accept a position if offered, with certain exemptions.
 Able-bodied adults without dependents (ABAWDs) under age 50 face special work requirements and can only receive benefits for three months out of every three years unless they are working 20 hours per week.
-The Farm Bill would go even further by mandating work for all ABAWDs under age 60, by requiring participants to prove every month that they worked for 20 hours per week or qualified for an exemption, and by increasing the work requirement to 25 hours per week beginning in 2026.
+But the Farm Bill would make these requirements even tougher by mandating work for all ABAWDs under age 60, by requiring participants to prove every month that they worked for 20 hours per week or qualified for an exemption, and by increasing the work requirement to 25 hours per week beginning in 2026.

 Women are also the majority of caregivers—and the low-wage jobs in which they are concentrated usually offer minimal workplace flexibility to fulfill caregiving responsibilities.
-These new, more strict barriers would exacerbate the conflict between providing care and securing material needs that too many women already face.
+Therefore, new “work requirements” in the Farm Bill would exacerbate the conflict between providing care and securing material needs that too many women already face.
 And no matter where women are forced to sacrifice, their families suffer.
-While SNAP currently exempts parents with children under age six from the general work requirement, two-thirds of children receiving SNAP benefits are school-aged and parents still need to arrange care for older children after school, during vacations, and when they need medical attention.
+While SNAP currently exempts parents with children under age six from the general “work requirement,” two-thirds of children receiving SNAP benefits are school-aged and parents still need to arrange care for older children after school, during vacations, and when they need medical attention.
 Therefore, this exemption is insufficient to mitigate harmful changes in the pending legislation.

 The Farm Bill would require single parents to participate in the federal child support enforcement program.
 Currently, states can choose whether SNAP recipients must participate in this enforcement program and only a few have mandated it.
 Adopting this requirement at the national level would prevent women from making their own decisions about their safety and that of their families.
-Single parents, most of whom are mothers, often have good reasons for deciding not to engage with child support enforcement officials: they may wish to avoid jeopardizing relationships with the noncustodial parent, or incurring risk if there is a history of domestic violence.
+Single parents, most of whom are mothers, may have good reasons for deciding not to engage with child support enforcement officials: they may wish to avoid jeopardizing relationships with the noncustodial parent, or incurring risk if there is a history of domestic violence.
 No single parent should feel compelled to choose between food assistance and physical security.